by Joe Thompson

 line: Powell/Hyde opened: 07-Apr-1957.
 Powell St from Market to Jackson, Jackson from Powell to Hyde.
 Hyde to Beach St, to off-street turntable.
 Southbound, Hyde to Washington, Washington to Powell. powerhouse: Washington & Mason. grip: Eppelsheimer bottom grip, lever-operated gauge: 3'6" cars: single-ended California cars. turntables: single track. crossings:

 In 1952, Muni acquired the California Street Cable Railroad's California Street, O'Farrell/Jones/Hyde, and Jones Street shuttle lines.
 Muni killed the shuttle on 06-Feb-1954 and the O/J/H on 15-May-1954.
 Muni decided to close the Cal Cable barn at California & Hyde and consolidate all operations at Washington & Mason.
-Muni converted the California Street line to use the Eppelsheimer bottom grip between 29-Dec-1956 and 27-Dec-1957.
-Muni combined the Washington/Jackson and O'Farrell/Jones/Hyde lines into the Powell/Hyde line, which opened on 07-Apr-1957.
+Muni converted the California Street line to use the Eppelsheimer bottom grip between 29-December-1956 and 27-December-1957.
+Muni combined the Washington/Jackson and O'Farrell/Jones/Hyde lines into the Powell/Hyde line, which opened on 07-April-1957.

 The crossing at Powell and California is controlled by a manned signal tower.
 Read Emiliano J Echeverria's article about the tower.
 Muni assigned route numbers to its cable car lines: